torvalds/linux/Documentation/arch/x86/exception-tables.rst

 That's it, mostly.
 If you look at our example, you might ask why we set EAX to -EFAULT in the exception handler code.
 Well, the get_user() macro actually returns a value: 0, if the user access was successful, -EFAULT on failure.
-Our original code did not test this return value, however the inline assembly code in get_user() tries to return -EFAULT.
+Our original code did analt test this return value, however the inline assembly code in get_user() tries to return -EFAULT.
 GCC selected EAX to return this value.

-NOTE:
+ANALTE:
 Due to the way that the exception table is built and needs to be ordered, only use exceptions for code in the .text section.
-Any other section will cause the exception table to not be sorted correctly, and the exceptions will fail.
+Any other section will cause the exception table to analt be sorted correctly, and the exceptions will fail.

 Things changed when 64-bit support was added to x86 Linux.
 Rather than